jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01b.md

 the parts established in a circle always make two consonances with the whole.

 Although in fact the argument in this third Book will be more And from concerned with the knowledge-producing construction of sides than congruence, with the congruence of complete figures, nevertheless on account of their close relationship the latter will not be neglected in its place.

-For first the Latin meaning of the word congruence, if you make a thorough investigation, is the same as that of the Greek word harmony— the words with which we shall deal in this Book—except that usage has quickly made a distinction between these words from the subjects to which they refer.
-Secondly, the congruence of figures imparts a cer­ tain congruence to motions (with which this and the fifth Book will be concerned).
+For first the Latin meaning of the word congruence, if you make a thorough investigation, is the same as that of the Greek word harmony—the words with which we shall deal in this Book—except that usage has quickly made a distinction between these words from the subjects to which they refer.

+Secondly, the congruence of figures imparts a certain congruence to motions (with which this and the fifth Book will be concerned).

 Thirdly, although we are examining not so much the whole figure as one side of it, and it is the part which that side cuts off which is consonant, yet at the same time it is also true that we are not so much considering the size of the part of the circle which is intercepted as the nature of the figure by which that is done, whether it is constructible and congruent, or the contrary.
-For any figure has, from its angles through which it was allotted congruence in Book II, also acquired a construction in Book I. The examination of the con­ gruence of figures is therefore not to be dissociated from harmonies.
+For any figure has, from its angles through which it was allotted congruence in Book II, also acquired a construction in Book I.

+The examination of the congruence of figures is therefore not to be dissociated from harmonies.